OpenVisualCloud/CDN-Transcode-Sample/doc/CDN_Transcode_Sample_Getting_Started_Guide.md

 ```

 # Auto deploy
 The sample supports both auto deployment and manual deployment.
+There are two ways for auto deployment.
+For hardware acceleration transcode, docker compose is recommended.

 ## Stop/start service
 Use the following commands to stop/start docker swarm service
 ```bash